situpf/COVERAGE_EXOMES_FROM_BAM/README.md

 ## Description

-In this directory you'll find all necessary scripts for analyzing DNA data and extracting some important information as coverage plots and a summary of counts.
+In this directory you'll find all necessary scripts for analyzing DNA data and extracting some important information as coverage  and a summary of counts.
 The starting point for doing so are the BAM files.

 Scripts in this directory: